How to keep Docker Container Running? [SOLVED]

 4f6a1037bf93 ubuntu:test "tail -f /dev/null" 24 seconds ago Up 12 seconds musing_mendeleev

-Method 2 - Add the entrypoint to the docker command directly
+Method 2 - Adding entrypoint

 Here we are overwriting the default entrypoint from the container to make sure the contain keeps running while trying to read /de/null: